 - Employment start date (month, day and year).

-- Break-out of the number of patients you will personally see (Medicare/Medicaid, uninsured, sliding fee, charity, private pay, etc).
+- Break-out of the number of patients you will personally see (Medicare/Medicaid, uninsured, sliding fee, charity, private pay, etc.).

 - List of rural counties (both Washington and other states) you have lived in, the dates, zip code and length of time you lived there.

 The site application cycle will be open July 1 through September 12, 2014.
+Click here to view the Site Application Webinar Technical Assistance PowerPoint presentation.

 - To be eligible, the site must either be located in a Federal Health Professional Shortage Area (HPSA) or have a HPSA designation.